 (i) Capital disability pays out a lump sum when you, as the insured, are diagnosed as being permanently and irreversibly disabled.
 The process of establishing permanence can take 24 months or more, depending on the event.

 (ii) Monthly benefit disability pays out a monthly sum based on your insured income.
 The benefit is payable after the applicable waiting period (which can range from one month to multiple months depending on the policy you have taken out) and based on the diagnosis of a qualifying illness or impairment that affects your ability to perform your occupation.
 This benefit now also pays out tax-free but the premiums are not tax deductible.

 Critical illness (also known as Dread disease or Severe illness)

-Jaco Gouws, Protection Marketing Manager at Old Mutual mentioned, “Breadwinners, especially those with dependants, need to know the financial implications of an illness.
+Jaco Gouws, Protection Marketing Manager at Old Mutual mentioned, “Breadwinners, especially those with dependants, need to know the financial implications of illness.
 Cancer, for example, affects one in four South Africans.
-However, improved diagnosis and treatment has resulted in six out of ten cancer sufferers surviving the disease.
+However, improved diagnosis and treatment have resulted in six out of ten cancer sufferers surviving the disease.